eums/website/_posts/2013-11-01-eums-education-project.markdown

 "I had a great time at the education project!
 It was really nice to play something else other than classical music again, and the reactions from the children when they heard what we were going to play were just fantastic!
-Its really good to see kids interested in music, and especially the trombone&hellip; Who doesn't want to hear glissandos?!
+It's really good to see kids interested in music, and especially the trombone&hellip; Who doesn't want to hear glissandos?!
 Hope to maybe see some of them playing in the orchestra in years to come&hellip;?"